qwqwqweq/Multi-sequence-fusion/README.md

+## 3.convertNii.py — DICOM Sequence Extraction & NIfTI Conversion

+This module extracts sequence information from raw DICOM files, categorizes and selects the optimal T1/T2 series, ensures completeness and consistency, and finally converts the validated series into NIfTI format for downstream processing.

-## 3.model.py — Network Architecture
+## 4.model.py — Network Architecture

 This file contains the full implementation of our proposed model: